For it is in Giving That We Receive

-August 15—Harrison Memorial Hospital merges with Puget Sound Naval Memorial Hospital at 6th Street & Marion.
+August 15 - Harrison Memorial Hospital merges with Puget Sound Naval Memorial Hospital at 6th Street and Marion.
 Name changed to Harrison Memorial Hospital Foundation in order to continue benefitting from Harrison bequest.

-August—Announcement made that the PSNMH would suspend operations by Sept.
-1, 1948 prompted by 13-month deficit in funds to operate hospital.
+August - Announcement made that the PSNMH would suspend operations by September 1, 1948 prompted by 13-month deficit in funds to operate hospital.

 Franklin Delano Roosevelt Hospital is surplused by the government.

 A group of local citizens incorporated as the Kitsap County Hospital Foundation purchased the facility for $200,000.
 Initial funds raised by local physicians, with remaining purchase price secured via $170,000 garnered from a national puzzle contest.

 Kitsap Physician Services (KPS) is created/sponsored by Kitsap County Medical Society.